r509/r509/README.md

 r509 requires the Ruby OpenSSL bindings as well as yaml support (present by default in modern Ruby builds).
 To install the gem: ```gem install r509-(version).gem```

-##Basic Usage
+##Running Tests/Building Gem
+If you want to run the tests for r509 you'll need rspec.
+Additionally, you may want to install rcov/simplecov (ruby 1.8/1.9 respectively) and yard for running the code coverage and documentation tasks in the Rakefile. ```rake -T``` for a complete list of rake tasks available.

+##Continuous Integration
+We run continuous integration tests (using Travis-CI) against 1.8.7, 1.9.2, 1.9.3, ree, and ruby-head.

+##Scripts

 Inside the gem there is a script directory that contains r509\_csr.rb.
 You can use this in interactive mode to generate a CSR.
-More complex usage is found in the unit tests and below.

-##Running Tests
-If you want to run the tests for r509 you'll need rspec.
-Additionally, you may want to install rcov (ruby 1.8 only) and yard for running the code coverage and documentation tasks in the Rakefile. ```rake -T``` for a complete list of rake tasks available.

-##Continuous Integration
-We run continuous integration tests (using Travis-CI) against 1.8.7, 1.9.2, 1.9.3, and ruby-head.
+Other scripts may be written over time.

 ##Usage
 ###CSR